elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

     \* For Certificate Provisioning, you may want to allow DNS01 or HTTP01 challenges to a public certificate authority, such as [Let's Encrypt](https://letsencrypt.org/).
 However, if you want the whole network to be truly air-gapped, then you need to figure out an air-gapped solution for PKI.

-## Configuring Air-gapped Compliant Kubernetes Apps
+## Configuring Air-gapped Welkin Apps

-These guidelines will show how to configure Compliant Kubernetes Apps to work in an air-gapped network.
+These guidelines will show how to configure Welkin Apps to work in an air-gapped network.
 For setting up the Kubernetes layer, please refer to the [Kubespray air-gap installation documentation](https://kubespray.io/#/docs/offline-environment) or [Cluster-API documentation](https://cluster-api.sigs.k8s.io/clusterctl/configuration.html?highlight=release#image-overrides) for further instructions.

 This guide will assume that you have a Platform Administrator Machine that can access both the Internet and the air-gapped network over SSH, this includes SSH access to both the Cluster nodes and hosts for the different offline services described in the system context diagram above.
 This "Platform Administrator Machine" can be your local machine or a bastion host.

-Start by initializing your Compliant Kubernetes Apps config (see the quickstart section [here](https://github.com/elastisys/compliantkubernetes-apps?tab=readme-ov-file#quickstart) for more info on initializing and deploying Compliant Kubernetes Apps) with the `air-gapped` flavor by setting the `CK8S_FLAVOR` environment variable:
+Start by initializing your Welkin Apps config (see the quickstart section [here](https://github.com/elastisys/compliantkubernetes-apps?tab=readme-ov-file#quickstart) for more info on initializing and deploying Welkin Apps) with the `air-gapped` flavor by setting the `CK8S_FLAVOR` environment variable:

 ```bash
 export CK8S_FLAVOR=air-gapped